faye-yang/BCB430/README.md

-*Data file for passatuto (docker)
+* Data file for passatuto (docker)
 - Library file: DDA_consensus_library_pos.tsv
+- txt file for sirius:Passatuto2/fragmentationTree
 - .Dot files from SIRUS:Passatuto2/tree_dot
 - parsed .Dot files from .Dot file for Passatuto: Passatuto2/TreeDir
 - source data from Passatuto2: Passatuto2/Data
 - parsed .ms file for RandomPeaks and conditionalPeak method: Passatuto2/data2
-- partial data from reroot method from passatuto: Passatuto2/output_reroot
+- output data from reroot method from passatuto: Passatuto2/output_reroot
+- output data from conditional peak method from passatuto2: Passatuto2/output_conditionalPeak

 *tools using (not included in the github but in gitter):
-- SIRIUS:a tool that construct a fragmentation tree
+- SIRIUS:a tool that construct a fragmentation tree, script.sh to run sirius
 - Passatuto2: a tool that construct decoy library using 4 methods,RandomPeaks, conditionalPeak, reroot, and Empirical-Bayes- Approach(this appoarch can only support for the tool source data using method and database: MassBank,CosineDistance).